The Fourth Way

 7. The primary challenge that stands before us as Indigenous Peoples and we as a Human Family, in rebuilding the Americas, and beyond, is disunity.
-This disunity has been directly caused by genocide and colonialism.
-This genocide and colonization has resulted in unresolved inter-generational trauma and internalized oppression that is the process of being fully recognized and addressed.
+This disunity caused by genocide and colonialism.
+This genocide and colonization have resulted in unresolved inter-generational trauma and internalized oppression that is the process of being fully recognized and addressed.

 With Warm and Loving Greetings and Our heartfelt Thanksgiving to All the Many Relatives Who Contributed to the Articulation and Vision of the Fourth Way!

 Sun Dance Chief Rueben George, Director of Community Development, Tsleil-‐Waututh Nation